PATH Foundation (Fauquier Health Foundation)

 • Target: Community-facing events that bring people together

-• Limit: One award per organization annually
+• Limit: One award per organisation annually

 • Timeline: Events must occur within six months; no reimbursements for past expenses